epfl-ml4ed/unraveling-llm-bias/README.md

 - `notebooks`: Code for data cleaning, GenBit bias analysis and visualization.

+The fine-tuned model is available [here](https://huggingface.co/Su961/GermanGPT-2) on HuggingFace.

 ## Contributing

 This code is provided for educational purposes and aims to facilitate reproduction of our results, and further research